hgedia/blog.nil.foundation-hg/_posts/2021-11-01-mina-ethereum-bridge-design.md

 ## The most trivial application case.
 WMINA.

 Now lets consider the most trivial case this can be used for.
-WMINA.
+Wrapped Mina on Ethereum.
+Or, how they usually call this kind of things - WMINA.

-This would require to implement the in-EVM logic, which would issue WMINA according to the amount which was transferred on Mina side and that was verified to be true by state proof verification mechanism.
+This would require implementing the in-EVM logic, which would issue WMINA according to the amount which was transferred on Mina side and that was verified to be true by state proof verification mechanism.